-Clover mites began to surface as a residential pest problem in the years following world war II.
+Clover mites began to surface as a residential pest in the years following world war II.
 This is when the great housing boom began to place plants and landscaping close to houses.
-Though this new look to homes was nice, it introduced environments that several insects, arachnids and other creatures like as well.
+Though this new look for homes was nice, it introduced environments that several insects, arachnids and other creatures like as well.

-This lead to them living alongside homes which in turn lead to them finding there way inside.
+This lead to mites living alongside homes which in turn lead to them finding there way inside.
 Much of the demand for pest control service is based on the fact that pre-existing conditions around the home are conducive to insect or pest infestations.
 The clover mite is such a pest.

 CLOVER MITE BIOLOGY *